confluentinc/cp-docker-images/docs/installation/clustered-deployment-sasl.rst

       kafka-sasl-2_1      | [2016-09-01 08:48:41,716] INFO [Controller 2]: Controller startup complete (kafka.controller.KafkaController)
       kafka-sasl-2_1      | [2016-09-01 08:48:41,716] INFO [Controller 2]: Controller startup complete (kafka.controller.KafkaController)

 #.
-Follow step 8 in :ref:`docker-client-setup-3-node-sasl` to test that your brokers are functioning as expected.
+Follow step 8 :ref:`here <docker-client-setup-3-node-sasl>` to test that your brokers are functioning as expected.

 #.
 To stop the cluster, first stop Kafka nodes one-by-one and then stop the |zk| cluster.